-The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during a hernia repair - here, the facility where the hernia repair was performed.
-The contracting entity or tax identification number of the associated facility claim is used to identify the Quarterback.
+The Quarterback (also referred to as the Principal Accountable Provider, or PAP) is the provider deemed to be in the best position to influence the quality and cost of care for a patient during a knee arthroscopy - here, the clinician or group who performed the knee arthroscopy.
+The contracting entity or tax identification number of the professional trigger claim is used to identify the Quarterback.